Who can join the Residential Energy Purchasing Cooperative?

 This happened via a legislative or regulatory initiative and is addressed at the state level.
 Energy Choice is in its early stages, yet customers are already realizing its benefits — more competitive energy prices, improved customer service and technological and product innovations never considered under regulation.

 If I join the CQI ASSOCIATES Residential Energy Co-op, what changes on my end?

-By joining our co-op, we instruct your utility for your account to purchase the supply or generation of electricity and/or natural gas from a pre-specified third party supplier at a discounted, fixed rate.
+Nothing but a lower supply rate on your bill!
+By joining our co-op, we instruct your utility for your account to purchase the supply or generation of electricity and/or natural gas from a pre-specified third- party supplier at a discounted, fixed rate.
 Your local utility will still send the power to you.
 Only the per kWh charge will change.
 You still pay your local utility on the same billing schedule, you keep your Peak Rewards, and if you have budget billing, it does not change.

 What happens at the end of my contract?

-Approximately 45 days prior to your contract renewal date, the supplier will mail you a renewal notice via USPS.
-It will be on WGES letterhead with the CQI ASSOCIATES logo at the top of the page.
+Approximately 45 days prior to your contract renewal date, the supplier will email you a renewal notice.
 You will be offered a renewal contract for the next 12 months at a discounted rate.
-You can either choose to accept this new offer, or reject it and move your third party supply account to another third party supplier.
+You can either choose to accept this new offer, or reject it and move your third-party supply account to another third- party supplier.

 Is there an early termination fee?

 Yes.
 If you choose to cancel your contract with the supplier within your contract term for any reason other than change of address, a fee will be charged.
 It will be the greater of $150 or $20 multiplied by the number of months remaining on your contract when you choose to cancel.

 Who do I contact if I have a power outage?

 You still call your local utility company, such as BGE, PEPCO, Alleghany Power or DELMARVA Power.